BondGoat/react-native-native-video-player/README.md

 ## Install

-`npm install react-native-hunterslog-media-picker --save`
+`npm install react-native-native-video-player --save`

 Use [rnpm](https://github.com/rnpm/rnpm) to automatically complete the installation:
-`rnpm link react-native-hunterslog-media-picker`
+`rnpm link react-native-native-video-player`

 or link manually like so: